tronikelis/ts-autotag.nvim/README.md

 		enabled = true,
-		-- don't even try to close if line till cursor does not match this pattern -- even if it matches this does not mean that it will close till_cursor_line_match = [[<.*>$]],
+		-- don't even try to close if line till cursor does not match this pattern -- even if it matches this does not mean that it will close -- you can think of $ being the cursor till_cursor_line_match = [[<.*>$]],
 	},
 	auto_rename = {